Kiteworks Makes Three Strategic Acquisitions, Further Elevating Its Vision for a Private Content Network (PCN) Market

 Bringing Content-defined Zero Trust to an expanded global stage in the midst of increasingly stringent regulatory requirements

-It’s about zero trust on the data itself, and that’s where a PCN comes in.
-These acquisitions help spread that strategy faster, globally.”SAN MATEO, CA, USA, December 7, 2023 /EINPresswire.com/ -- Kiteworks, which delivers data privacy protection and compliance for sensitive content communications through customer deployments of Private Content Networks, has signed a definitive agreement in the past few weeks to acquire DRACOON, and has closed on acquiring ownCloud and Maytech, three European leaders in secure and compliant file sharing and collaboration and managed file transfer.
+Kiteworks PCN secure-by-design ethos and access controls, which keep customer keys and encrypted data private, are a testament to our core values of trust, privacy, and data sovereignty. ”SAN MATEO, CA, USA, December 7, 2023 /EINPresswire.com/ -- Kiteworks, which delivers data privacy protection and compliance for sensitive content communications through customer deployments of Private Content Networks, has signed a definitive agreement in the past few weeks to acquire DRACOON, and has closed on acquiring ownCloud and Maytech, three European leaders in secure and compliant file sharing and collaboration and managed file transfer.
 This marks the fourth acquisition, along with Switzerland-based totemo, in under two years, which significantly expands Kiteworks’ European market commitment, accelerating its vision to deliver the most robust and easy-to-use platform for content security and compliance on a global scale.

 The strategic acquisition of DRACOON and ownCloud in Germany and Maytech in the U.K. is not just a merger of services but a synergistic integration of human expertise and advanced technological capabilities.
 With this move, Kiteworks is set to define the standards of a Content-defined Zero Trust architecture delivered through a PCN.
 This strategic move aims to extend the reach of the PCN vision, introducing a new paradigm of secure content communications within the European markets and for multinational organizations.
 It underscores Kiteworks’ commitment to delivering cutting-edge solutions that address the growing demands for rigorous data protection and governance required by an increasingly stringent global regulatory environment.